Type species: Neoris huttoni Moore, 1862.

 The larvae are lethargic feeders from beneath leaves, resenting disturbance as well as rain.
 Descends to the ground to pupate.

 Hostplants.
-Found in April on wild species of pear (Pyrus).
+Found in April on wild species of pear (Pyrus) and apple (Malus).
+A minor pest of domestic apples in India.

 PUPA: 30--35mm.
 Cylindrical, but tapering towards both ends.
 Uniform mahogany-brown with a yellowish patch between the eyes, and with a pair of hook clusters anally.
 Formed in a creamy-white to reddish-brown, semi-transparent, elongate, single-walled, unsealed cocoon among debris and leaves on the ground.